Critical Care Nurse Education

 Network’s (CC3N) Step Competencies for nurses working in a critical care environment which provides care for patients with neurological injury or post neurological surgery.
 The CC3N Step One Competencies should be completed first as a pre-requisite with Specialist Neurological Competencies following these either before or after CC3N Step Two and Step Three competencies according to unit requirements.
 Liver Specialist CompetenciesThe aim of this document is to provide comprehensive addition to the National

 Competency Framework to cover those working in Specialist Liver Centres.
-It is anticipated that these competencies will form the next steps in your development and provide you with the knowledge and skills to: • support the specialist nursing care required by the liver patient • understand the different needs of the liver injured patient • understand the importance of involving other specialities and the team contribution to liver care • refer to or work alongside appropriate regional services for ongoing care Cardiac Specialist CompetenciesThese competencies are designed to be used in Cardiac Critical Care in conjunction with the National Competency Framework for Adult Critical Care Nurses.
-The Cardiac Competencies can be completed in conjunction with the Step One, Two and Three of the National Competency Framework according to unit requirements.
-These competencies have been designed to provide you with the core skills required to care for critically ill patients with cardiac care needs.
+It is anticipated that these competencies will form the next steps in your development and provide you with the knowledge and skills to: • support the specialist nursing care required by the liver patient • understand the different needs of the liver injured patient • understand the importance of involving other specialities and the team contribution to liver care • refer to or work alongside appropriate regional services for ongoing care Health Care Support Worker (Supportive)The Health Care Support Worker (HCSW) Critical Care Supportive Level (Band 2) competencies have been designed to provide you with the core generic skills required to safely and professionally assist in the care of the critically ill patient in a general critical care unit, under the supervision of a registered nurse.

 It is anticipated that HCSW Critical Care core competencies will form the first part of your development in Critical Care |